leanprover/lean4/doc/fixing_tests.md

 executing

 ```
-./test_single.sh ../../bin/lean bad_class.lean yes
+./test_single.sh -i bad_class.lean
 ```

-When the `yes` option is provided, `meld` is automatically invoked whenever there is discrepancy between the produced and expected outputs. `meld` can also be used to repair the problems.
+When the `-i` option is provided, `meld` is automatically invoked whenever there is discrepancy between the produced and expected outputs. `meld` can also be used to repair the problems.